jinkya/javascript-notes/Coercion in JavaScript/readme.md

 ### Implicit vs Explicit Coercion
 Explicit - it's obvious from the code that you're doing it. ( Explicit Coercion or Explicit type Conversion )

 Implicit - Happens as a side effect of some other operation.
-Evil? not evil but quite uselful
+Evil? not evil but quite useful.

 #### Explicit coercion: Strings and numbers
 string <---> number